richardhyy/ice-vscode/docs/provider-configurations.md

 ### Optional Variables

 - `BaseURL`: The OpenAI-style base URL for your endpoint (e.g., `https://api.openai.com/v1`), including the version segment but *not* `/chat/completions`.
-Leave it empty to use the URL from your chosen `Preset`; set it to point at a custom, self-hosted, or proxied service.
-When set, it overrides the preset.
+This is used **only when `Preset` is `Custom`**.
+A recognized preset always supplies its own endpoint, so a leftover `BaseURL` can never silently shadow the service you picked.
+Setting `BaseURL` in the config menu automatically switches `Preset` to `Custom` so your endpoint takes effect.

 - `Temperature`: A value between 0 and 1 that controls the randomness of the model's output.
 Higher values (e.g., 0.8) make the output more random, while lower values (e.g., 0.2) make it more focused and deterministic.